publicocean0/bindep/README.md

 ```
 grunt -dev
 ```
-Pay attention to pass -dev, because the minification take a lot of time.
+Pay attention to pass -dev, because the minification can take time.

 ## Bower Overrides